The height of watermelons with wall: Introduction

-As already mentioned, watermelons with one branch are simply Dyck paths.
-It is well-known that these are in bijection with planted plane trees, and that under this bijection the height of a Dyck path corresponds to the height of the corresponding tree.
+For $p=1$, our watermelon definition reduces to the definition of so called Dyck paths.
+A fact that is also nicely illustrated by the bottom most path in Figure~\ref{fig:wm_with_wall_ex}.
+It is well-known that these Dyck paths are in bijection (left-order-traversal) with planted plane trees, and that under this bijection the height of a Dyck path corresponds to the height of the corresponding tree.
 The asymptotic behaviour of the average height of planted plane trees was determined by de Bruijn, Knuth and Rice~\cite{MR0505710}, that is, they solved the average height problem for $1$-watermelons with wall.
 Recently, Fulmek~\cite{Fulmek} extended their reasoning and determined the asymptotic behaviour of the average height of $2$-watermelons with wall.
 Katori, Izumi and Kobayashi~\cite{katori} considered the diffusion scaling limit of $2$-watermelons, and obtained the leading asymptotic term for all moments of the height distribution as well as a central limit theorem.
 The limiting process of $p$-watermelons has been investigated by Gillet~\cite{gillet}.
-He succeeded in proving the convergence of (properly scaled) watermelons to certain limiting processes, which he characterised by stochastic differential equations.
+He succeeded in proving the convergence of (properly scaled) watermelons to a certain limiting process, which he characterised by a system of stochastic differential equations.
+It is interesting to note that this limiting process can be interpreted as a variant of Dyson's Brownian motion model~\cite{MR0148397}.
+In~\cite{gillet}, the author also determined the one-dimensional distribution of this limiting process, and proved that it is equal to the (properly scaled) distribution of the eigenvalues in the $(2p+1)\times(2p+1)$-dimensional Gaussian antisymmetric hermitian matrix ensemble (for definitions of the Gaussian ensembles, we refer the reader to Mehta~\cite{MR2129906}).
+For closely related models without the return condition (star configurations), Katori and Tanemura~\cite{MR2029612} proved convergence of the one-dimensional distributions to the eigenvalue distributions of the Gaussian unitary ensemble (with wall restriction) and the Gaussian orthogonal ensemble (without wall restriction).
+Tracy and Widom~\cite{MR2326237} studied Gillet's limiting process (Dyson's Brownian excursion) in the limit $p\to\infty$, and give Fredholm determinant expressions for the top most and bottom most branch.
+As applications, they studied the area under these two branches.

 In this paper we rigorously analyse the height of $p$-watermelons of length $2n$ with wall, and obtain asymptotics for all moments of the height distribution as $n\to \infty$ as well as a central limit theorem.
 In particular, we show that the $s$-th moment behaves like $s\kappa_{s}^{(p)}n^{s/2}-3\binom{s}{2}\kappa_{s-1}^{(p)}n^{(s-1)/2}+O(n^{s/2-1}+n^{p/2-p^2}\log n)$ as $n\to\infty$ for some explicit numbers $\kappa_{s}^{(p)}$, see Theorem~\ref{thm:sth-moment-asymptotics} at the end of Section~\ref{sec:moments}.
 The nature of our result explains the somewhat inconclusive predictions in \cite{MR2022577}.
 To be more specific, Bonichon and Mosbah~\cite{MR2022577} predicted, based on numerical experiments, that $\kappa_1^{(p)}\approx \sqrt{(1.67p-0.06)}$.
 Although it does not seem unlikely that the constant $\kappa_{1}^{(p)}$, as given in Theorem~\ref{thm:sth-moment-asymptotics}, behaves like $\sqrt p$ as $p\to \infty$, a rigorous proof is still lacking and work in progress.